rust-gamedev/rust-gamedev.github.io/README.md

 ## Building from Source

-The site is build and deployed automatically from the repo (see .github/workflows/ci.yml).
+The site is built and deployed automatically from the repo (see .github/workflows/ci.yml).

 To preview/experiment locally: